stevenpyae/propertyguru_scraper/README.md

 python scraper.py

 ### 5. Check output
-Successful Extraction : [INFO] Saved 400 records to output/books.csv
+Successful Extraction : [INFO] Saved 400 records to output/propertyguru_listings.csv
 Check output/books.csv

 ### 6. Review
-Current set for 20 pages, Modify the below data to your desired outcome
+Current set for 200 records, Modify the below data to your desired outcome
---scraper.py Line 74: book_data = scrape_books(max_pages=20)  # Scrape up to 20 pages (400 books max)
+--scraper.py Line 115: max_records = 200  # Scrape more than equal to 200 records minimum

+### Disclaimer
+Program uses a brute force approach to avoid CloudFlare "Are You Human" check.
+Therefore, Program may take about 10-15 mins for the run.
+Please change the max records lesser to shorten the processing time.